What is stuttering in children?

 Psychogenic stuttering.
 Psychogenic stuttering is not common.
 It may happen after emotional trauma.
 Or it can happen along with problems thinking or reasoning.

-Who is at risk for stuttering?
+Which children are at risk for stuttering?

 A child is more likely to stutter if he or she has: